 In 1594 the Earl of Tyrone began a rebellion in Ulster which lasted until his defeat and surrender in 1603, a period known as the Nine Years War.
 This signalled the end of Gaelic Ireland and a renewed colonisation through plantations, where Loyal Protestants from Scotland and England were given confiscated lands.
 This sowed the bitter seeds of division that linger today.

-In 1695 the Penal Laws were introduced in which Catholics were striped of basic rights which included prohibition from owning a horse, marrying outside their religion and buying or inheriting property.
+In 1695 the Penal Laws were introduced in which Catholics were stripped of basic rights which included a prohibition from owning a horse, marrying outside their religion and buying or inheriting property.
 At the same time Irish music, culture and education were banned in an effort to eradicate Catholicism.

 After several more rebellions against British Rule, the Act of Union was passed in 1801.
 This united Ireland politically with Britain.
 Irish Parliament was dissolved and direct rule from Westminster introduced.